 - Discuss this requirement with the CP.
 Have the CP complete the Custodian Address Memorandum document and provide any other information regarding domestic violence.
-If a Memorandum was completed previously, it might be advisable to obtain updated information from the CP prior to entry of a new or modification order. - Advise the CSS agency attorney of any information that is obtained regarding domestic violence.
+If a Memorandum was completed previously, it might be advisable to obtain updated information from the CP prior to entry of a new or modification order.
+As of August 19,2024, the Custodian Address Memorandum is included in the Child Support Application. - Advise the CSS agency attorney of any information that is obtained regarding domestic violence.
 The attorney should present any concerns, possibly including testimony from the CP or others, to the court for a determination of whether any address must be included in the order.